mattiamanzati/effect-ful-computations/slides.md

 <!--
 Turn's out that fetching data from the backend is an asynchronous operation.
-This means that we have to rewrite all the dumb code written by past Mattia and lift it to returning Promises [X].
+This means that we have to rewrite all the dumb code written by past Mattia and lift it to returning Promises.

-Here's our new and revised computation.

-We'll use fetch to ask our backend the list of TODOs, we'll convert the response to a JSON object [X], and thanks to async/await we can easily rewrite our code to work in async mode by just putting here and there some async and await keywords.

-As past mattia did, [X] for each todo we'll also fetch its assigned user [X] and finally build the data object needed by our UI.
+We'll use fetch to ask our backend the list of TODOs, we'll convert the response to a JSON object, for each todo we'll also fetch its assigned user and finally build the data object needed by our UI.

-[X] We'll also need to change that a little to accomodate our async code.
+Seems like that by just sprinkling here and there async and await we have rewritten our computation to be fully async.

 Everything work as intended and our application is finally using real data.
 Are we ready to release this application?